-When class labels of a new dataset are available, it is preferable to begin with a previously-trained DCNN, trained on a separate dataset, with the backbone DCNN typically chosen from one of AlexNet, VGG, GoogLeNet, or ResNet.
-The DCNN can then be subsequently fine-tuned, as shown in Figure \ref{All_Metric_Learning}(a), by optimizing its parameters on the basis of a cross entropy loss $L_{CE}$:
+When class labels of a new dataset are available (\eg INSTRE \cite{wang2015instre}, GLDv2 \cite{noh2017largescale},\cite{weyand2020google}), it is preferable to begin with a previously-trained DCNN, trained on a separate dataset, with the backbone DCNN typically chosen from one of AlexNet, VGG, GoogLeNet, or ResNet.
+The DCNN can then be fine-tuned, as shown in Figure \ref{All_Metric_Learning} (a), by optimizing its parameters on the basis of a cross entropy loss

 Here $y_{i}$ and $\hat{p}_{i}$ are the ground-truth labels and the predicted logits, respectively, and $c$ is the total number of categories.
-The milestone work in such fine-tuning is \cite{babenko2014neural}, in which AlexNet is re-trained on the Landmarks dataset with 672 pre-defined categories.
-The fine-tuned network produces superior features on landmark-related datasets like Holidays \cite{jegou2008hamming}, Oxford-5k, and Oxford-105k \cite{philbin2007object}.
-The newly-updated layers are used as global or local feature detectors for image retrieval.
+The milestone work in such fine-tuning is \cite{babenko2014neural}, in which AlexNet is re-trained on the Landmarks dataset.
+According to the class labels, the image-level features are required to compute the logits.
+Thus, the descriptors extracted from local regions on convolutional feature maps \cite{noh2017largescale},\cite{cao2020unifying} or image patch inputs \cite{teichmann2019detect} are further needed to be aggregated.

-A classification-based fine-tuning method improves the \textit{model-level} adaptability for new datasets, which, to some extent, has mitigated the issue of model transfer for image retrieval.
-However, there still exists room to improve in terms of classification-based supervised learning.
-On the one hand, the fine-tuned networks are quite robust to inter-class variability, but may have some difficulties in learning discriminative intra-class variability to distinguish particular objects.
-On the other hand, class label annotation is time-consuming and labor-intensive for some practical applications.
-To this end, verification-based fine-tuning methods are combined with classification methods to further improve network capacity.